cristaloleg/awesome-manifesto/README.md

   - the new version is expected to be better
 - [ ] have a local cache-server with deps
   - adds stability to the infrastructure
-- [ ] all modules must have the same structure
-  - similar environment everywhere is a good idea
 - [ ] pin your dependencies to a specific version
   - accidental commit to dependency's master will break nothing